course-details-portlet

 Further on evaluation

-The assessment includes the submission of an individual examination portfolio consisting of three selected works from the work portfolio (chosen in consultation with the course coordinator).
+The assessment includes the submission of an individual examination portfolio consisting of the three texts from the work portfolio.
 The examination portfolio must also include a reflective essay describing the process behind and self-assessment of the selected works.
 The portfolio is assessed as a whole with the grading system pass/fail.
 A failed portfolio can be revised and resubmitted as a deferred exam.
 The examination may contain further developed elements from texts produced in other courses.

 Course materials